-The recommended input capacitor(s) is determined by the 330 $\mu F$ minimum capacitance and 500 mA rms minimum ripple current rating.
+The recommended input capacitor(s) is determined by the 560 $\mu F^{(3)}$ minimum capacitance and 500 mA rms minimum ripple current rating.

-Ripple current, less than 150 m $\Omega$ equivalent series resistance (ESR), and temperature are the major considerations when selecting input capacitors.
-Unlike polymer tantalum, regular tantalum capacitors have a recommended minimum voltage rating of 2 x (maximum dc voltage + ac ripple).
+Ripple current, less than 100 m $\Omega$ equivalent series resistance (ESR), and temperature are major considerations when selecting input capacitors.
+Unlike polymer-tantalum capacitors, regular tantalum capacitors are not recommended for the input bus.
+These capacitors require a recommended minimum voltage rating of 2 x (max. dc voltage + ac ripple).
 This is standard practice to ensure reliability.
+There were no tantalum capacitors, with sufficient voltage rating, found to meet this requirement(1).
+When the operating temperature is below 0 °C, the ESR of aluminum electrolytic capacitors increases.
+For these applications Os-Con, polymer-tantalum, and polymertantalum types should be considered.